-- o International Criminal Prosecutions at the ICC: This Inquiry calls on the UN Security Council to refer the case to the ICC pursuant to Article 13(b) of the Rome Statute. - o Ad Hoc Tribunal: This Inquiry calls upon the international community to pursue accountability through the establishment of an ad hoc tribunal, established by an international or regional organization or by treaty. - O Domestic Prosecutions and Exercise of Universal Jurisdiction: This Inquiry calls upon other States to exercise universal jurisdiction over individuals who committed, or may have committed, crimes against humanity in the DPRK detention centers. - Compliance with UN Human Rights Treaties: This Inquiry calls for the UN Security Council to issue a resolution calling upon the DPRK to comply with its international obligations under treaties that it has ratified, including the International Covenant on Civil and Political Rights ("ICCPR"), the International Covenant on Economic, Social and Cultural Rights ("ICESCR"), the Convention on the Elimination of all Forms of Discrimination Against Women ("CEDAW"), and the Convention on the Rights of the Child ("CRC"). - Non-Judicial Transitional Justice Mechanisms: This Inquiry calls upon the international community to develop a plan to address the legacy of atrocities in the DPRK detentions systems if and when the opportunity for transitional justice presents itself. - o Reparations: This Inquiry calls upon the international community to develop a plan for victims to obtain fair redress.
+- Public acknowledgment of the perpetration of crimes: This Inquiry calls upon the DPRK to publicly acknowledge that crimes against humanity have been committed in the DPRK detention centers. - Criminal Prosecutions: - International Criminal Prosecutions at the ICC: This Inquiry calls on the UN Security Council to refer the case to the ICC pursuant to Article 13(b) of the Rome Statute. - Ad Hoc Tribunal: This Inquiry calls upon the international community to pursue accountability through the establishment of an ad hoc tribunal, established by an international or regional organization or by treaty. - Domestic Prosecutions and Exercise of Universal Jurisdiction: This Inquiry calls upon other States to exercise universal jurisdiction over individuals who committed, or may have committed, crimes against humanity in the DPRK detention centers. - Compliance with UN Human Rights Treaties: This Inquiry calls for the UN Security Council to issue a resolution calling upon the DPRK to comply with its international obligations under treaties that it has ratified, including the International Covenant on Civil and Political Rights ("ICCPR"), the International Covenant on Economic, Social and Cultural Rights ("ICESCR"), the Convention on the Elimination of all Forms of Discrimination Against Women ("CEDAW"), and the Convention on the Rights of the Child ("CRC"). - Non-Judicial Transitional Justice Mechanisms: This Inquiry calls upon the international community to develop a plan to address the legacy of atrocities in the DPRK detentions systems if and when the opportunity for transitional justice presents itself. - Reparations: This Inquiry calls upon the international community to develop a plan for victims to obtain fair redress.
 If the DPRK perpetrators are criminally prosecuted, the tribunal may award reparations to the victims of the crimes.
-Alternatively, the international community may, at its own initiative, develop channels to help victims obtain reparation. - National Consultations: This Inquiry calls upon national actors and civil society to ensure that transitional justice considers the victims of crimes against humanity. - o Truth and Reconciliation Commissions: This Inquiry calls upon the international community to develop a restorative justice approach, documenting the atrocities.
+Alternatively, the international community may, at its own initiative, develop channels to help victims obtain reparation. - National Consultations: This Inquiry calls upon national actors and civil society to ensure that transitional justice considers the victims of crimes against humanity. - Truth and Reconciliation Commissions: This Inquiry calls upon the international community to develop a restorative justice approach, documenting the atrocities.
 This would not only serve as evidence for potential prosecutions, but will also allow victims to receive public acknowledgement for their help in uncovering the truth.